audiopixel/pixelmixer/README.md

 **Node**: A single light unit or RGB pixel.
 Usually represented as a particle on screen, but can be represented in many ways.

 **Port**: A group of Nodes.
 May also contain protocol and address data.

+**Pod**: A group of clips that are to be positioned together, combined, and blended as one.

+**Position-unit**: Defined coordinates that a pod can choose to populate into.
+Pod's can render to any number of position units to allow advanced mapping.

 **Channel**: Main source of color and values (like dmx) to be assigned to nodes.
 Channels hold pods, which may also hold clips.